Familiarize yourself with the rules of the road, as well as helpful resources, to make your ride to campus a breeze.

 Pennsylvania Bicycle Laws

 The Commonwealth of Pennsylvania maintains laws that ensure bikes can safely navigate streets alongside motor vehicles and pedestrians.
-We ask that everyone riding a bike on campus is familiar with these laws and abides by them at all times for your safety and the safety of those aroud you.
+We ask that everyone riding a bike on campus is familiar with these laws and abide by them at all times.

 - Do not ride on sidewalks or in dedicated bus lanes.